fairdirect/foodrescue-app/README.md

     2. Select the directory where to install the database.
 This depends on your operating system.
 Select a suitable location with path type `AppLocalDataLocation` from [Qt's list of standard locations](https://doc.qt.io/qt-5/qstandardpaths.html#StandardLocation-enum).
 For Linux, this would be `~/.local/share/foodrescue/` or `/usr/local/share/foodrescue/`.

-    3. Copy the database there, using filename `foodrescue-content.sqlite`.
+    3. Copy the database there, using filename `foodrescue-content.sqlite3`.

+    4. Add the relevant indexes to the database.
+They increase database size from by ~12% but reduce the query time of the typical query in Food Rescue App from 44 s to 0.2 s.
+TODO: Add these indexes by default in the database build process, then remove the instruction from here.

+    ```
+    sqlite3 foodrescue-content.sqlite3 <<SQLEND
+        CREATE INDEX idx_code ON products(code);
+        CREATE INDEX idx_categories_topics ON topic_categories(category_id,topic_id);
+    SQLEND
+    ```

 ## 5.3.
 Desktop Build Process